 The City of Moore undertook a significant public input and planning process during the year leading up to the submission of the plan.
-Public input obtained through focus groups, a community needs survey, formal and informal meetings, and public hearings.
+Public input obtained through focus groups, formal and informal meetings, and public hearings.
 The overall goals include: